Find Trade Colleges

 On average, culinary arts graduates from Madison College take out $12,047 in student loans while working on their Undergraduate Certificate.

-Full Culinary Arts at Madison Area Technical College Report
+Full Culinary Arts at Waukesha County Technical College Report

 Read More…

-The excellent undergraduate certificate programs at Milwaukee Area Technical College helped the school earn the #4 place on this year’s ranking of the best culinary arts schools in Wisconsin.
+Out of the 4 schools in Wisconsin that were part of this year’s ranking, Milwaukee Area Technical College landed the # 4 spot on the list.
 Located in the city of Milwaukee, MATC is a public college with a fairly large student population.

 Read More…